abreits/node-red-contrib-oracledb/readme.md

 The roadmap section describes things that I want to add or change in the (hopefully near) future.

+### Planned
 - Improve documentation
+- Make testable
+- Add localization

+### Realized
 - Make it an input and output node:
   - Add support to return SELECT query results
-  - Improve documentation
-- Make testable
-- Add localization